 Learning how to save and invest is what really matters.
 Read one personal finance book each month or quarter.
 Get into the habit of reading an article or blog post about money for at least three minutes a day.
 You’ll be amazed by how much you’ll learn in just a few weeks.

 If books aren’t your thing, try Amazon Audible to listen on the go.
-Our Resources page is full of books to keep you inspiredFinancially savvy women know your income does not determine your net worth or your ability to build wealth.Click To Tweet
+Our Resources and money management tools page is full of books to keep you inspiredFinancially savvy women know your income does not determine your net worth or your ability to build wealth.Click To Tweet

 11. They save for old age.

 We often outlive men and tend to need care for a longer period of time, but we frequently underprepare for retirement.
 The average man pays three times more into his pension compared with the typical woman.

 We often take time out of the workforce to raise children or care for elderly relatives, further reducing our contributions.
 You need 35 years of National Insurance contributions to receive the maximum state pension, so career interruptions can cost you in retirement if you don’t plan and save for retirement.

 12. They don’t treat money as a taboo subject.

 Financially savvy women are not ashamed to talk about money.
 Everyone needs money to live, so why not talk about it.
 Try to connect with other women who want to learn about money and develop good financial habits.
 When women support one another, we all benefit!

 Do you want to talk about money but don’t know where to start?
 Join our Facebook group the Money Club, where you will meet and interact with like-minded women committed to taking control of their money.

 Related: We Need to Start Talking about Money